Micharro2016/getting-and-cleaning-data/CodeBook.md

 One data set was created by merging the training and the test sets.

-####The following data sets were created first by mergin training and test data
+####The following data sets were created first by merging the training and test data
 •	Subject data set <br />
 •	Activity data set <br />
 •	Features data set <br />

+The one Data set was then created by firstly merging the Subject and Activity data sets and the resulting one was then merged with the Features data set.
+Finally, the required data was extracted from the One Data Set (measurements on the mean and standard deviation for each observation).